Anon-Planet/thgtoa/chatrooms-rules.md

 #### PSA Bans:<a name="psabans"></a>

-Due to unfortunate events, this is temporarily suspended unril we replace our bot.
+Due to unfortunate events, this is temporarily suspended until we replace our bot.

 <del>Currently, the following rooms are sharing a common PSA banlist for serious offenders:</del>
 - <del>#Anonymity</del>